 1970 - Congress extends provisions for five years, changing the formula in Section 4 to reflect 1968 (instead of 1964).
 Coverage is added in jurisdictions within 10 more states: Alaska, Arizona, California, Connecticut, Idaho, Maine, Massachusetts, New Hampshire, New York and Wyoming.
 Connecticut, Idaho, Maine, Massachusetts and Wyoming win "bailout" lawsuits.

-1975 - Congress extends provisions for seven years, changes the formula to 1972 and broadens the discrimination description as also encompassing American Indian, Asian American, Alaskan Natives or people of Spanish heritage.
+1975 - Congress extends provisions for seven years, changes the formula to 1972 and broadens the discrimination description as also encompassing American Indians, Asian Americans, Alaskan Natives or people of Spanish heritage.
 This addition to the formula essentially covers Alaska, Arizona and Texas, and includes parts of California, Florida, Michigan, New York, North Carolina and South Dakota.

 1982 - Congress extends the special provisions in Section 4 for 25 years, but makes no changes.